Maschell/maschell.github.io/_posts/2019-12-27-new-environment-part4.markdown

 application.
 The next time something on the kernel heap is allocated, the memory available to userspace is used, which can be controlled.
 In *Cafe OS*, it's possible to register as `OSDriver`.
 This `OSDriver` will be registered as hooks into system events.
-Whenever a Driver gets (de-)initialized or the main application acquires/released the foreground, a function of that Driver will be called.
+Whenever a Driver gets (de-)initialized or the main application acquires/releases the foreground, a function of that Driver will be called.
 However, the heap for userspace will be cleared whenever the application switches.
-To allow an `OSDriver` to store persistent data, an mechanism exist, to store this data on the kernel heap.
+To allow an `OSDriver` to store persistent data, a mechanism exists to store this data on the kernel heap.
 This is the so-called `SaveArea` of a `OSDriver`.
 Before an application closes, the Driver can store data in the `SaveArea`, and load it back when a new application loads.

 The data of the registered `OSDriver` is allocated on the kernel heap.